Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Introduction

 To allow the RL agent to observe and react to changes in the environment quickly, RL algorithms are forced to set a high frequency.
 Even in completely predictable environments, when the agent learns to walk or move, a small timestep is required to account for the actuation frequency required for the task, but it is not necessary to observe the environment as often or compute new actions as frequently.
-RL algorithms suffer from many problems such as low sample efficiency, failure to learn tasks with sparse rewards, jerky control, high compute cost, and catastrophic failure due to missing inputs.
-We hypothesize that this behavior level gap between RL and humans can be bridged by bridging the gap in the underlying process.
+RL algorithms suffer from catastrophic failure due to missing inputs (also referred to as observational dropout).
+This behavior level gap between RL and humans can be bridged by bridging the gap in the underlying process.

 Towards that end, we propose Sequence Reinforcement Learning (SRL), a model for action sequence learning based on the role of the basal ganglia (BG) and the prefrontal cortex (PFC).
-Our model learns open-loop control utilizing a slow hardware and low attention, and hence also low energy.
+Our model learns open-loop control utilizing a low decision frequency.
 Additionally, the algorithm utilizes a simultaneously learned model of the environment during its training but can act without it for fast and cheap inference.
 We demonstrate the algorithm achieves competitive performance on difficult continuous control tasks while utilizing a fraction of observations and calls to the policy.
 To the best of our knowledge, SRL is the first to achieve this feat.
-To further quantify this result and set a benchmark for control at slow frequencies, we introduce the Frequency Averaged Score (FAS) and demonstrates that SRL achieves significantly higher FAS than Soft-actor-critic (SAC) \citep{haarnoja2018soft}.
+To further quantify this result and set a benchmark for control at slow frequencies, we introduce the Frequency Averaged Score (FAS) and demonstrate that SRL achieves significantly higher FAS than Soft-Actor-Critic (SAC) \citep{haarnoja2018soft} and Generative-Planning-Method (GPM) \citep{zhanggenerative}.
 Additionally, we demonstrate that on complex environments (with high state and action dimensions), SRL also beats model-based online planning on FAS.
-Finally, we discuss the available evidence in neuroscience that has inspired our biologically plausible algorithm.
+Finally, in the appendix, we discuss the available evidence in neuroscience that has inspired our algorithm and also present promising initial results in the proposed future work of generative replay in latent space.